 Appreciating Deeply, Through Space Mission Update #1 14 December 2018 14 December 2018 Science, Technology Here’s a link to the first photos from my mission to the sun, written about here.
 Photo!
 Article!
-Clumsy on Land Huron Carol: Redux 2 Comments Jim Taylor 16 December 2018 at 3:32 pm 1 month ago As I grow older, my emphasis seems to be shifting from “What do I know?” to “What difference does it make?”
+Clumsy on Land Huron Carol: Redux 2 Comments Jim Taylor 16 December 2018 at 3:32 pm 1 year ago As I grow older, my emphasis seems to be shifting from “What do I know?” to “What difference does it make?”
 This applies particularly to religion; I have a friend who insists that Jesus is God, or God is Jesus, and I ask, “What difference does it make?”
 If it doesn’t affect his relationship with the cashier at the grocery store, it’s meaningless.
 I ask the same question of the NASA solar mission (even though I admit to being fascinated by such things as the sun getting hotter as you move away from it) but I wonder what difference that knowledge will make to us humans on this earth.
 Will it change the way I live?
 Will it change the way I interact with you, say, or with my grandson?
 I’m not saying that NASA shouldn’t have done it, but I’d like them to spell out how this new (and unspecified) knowledge that they expect to gather might make a difference.
-Jim T Isabel Gibson 16 December 2018 at 4:47 pm 1 month ago Jim T – I don’t know whether NASA could put forward a compelling case for this mission.
+Jim T Isabel Gibson 16 December 2018 at 4:47 pm 1 year ago Jim T – I don’t know whether NASA could put forward a compelling case for this mission.
 I think in general it’s hard to argue for basic research on practical grounds – at least, on specific and practical grounds.
 My impression is that they often don’t know what will come of a line of enquiry, but they’re pretty sure that something will.
 Comments are closed.